duncan3dc/speaker/api/files/TextToSpeech.php.txt

     /**
-     * Store the mp3 file on the filesystem.
+     * Store the audio file on the filesystem.
      *
      * This function uses caching so if the file already exists
      * a call to the text-to-speech service is not made.